RichiH/vcsh/README.md

     vcsh foo commit
     vcsh foo push

-### Using vcsh without mr
+### Using vcsh without myrepos

-vcsh encourages you to use [mr][mr].
+vcsh encourages you to use [myrepos][myrepos].
 It helps you manage a large number of repositories by running the necessary vcsh commands for you.
-You may choose not to use mr, in which case you will have to run those commands manually or by other means.
+You may choose not to use myrepos, in which case you will have to run those commands manually or by other means.